Bounding the Number of Minimal Transversals in Tripartite 3-Uniform Hypergraphs: Upper Bound

 A hypergraph is non-trivial if it is not empty.
 A \emph{descendant function} for $\m C$ is a function that assigns to each non-trivial hypergraph in $\m C$ a complete family of conditions.
 Let $\rho$ be such a function.

-We define a rooted labeled tree $\mathcal T_\m H$ for all hypergraphs $\m H$ in $\m C$.
-If $\m H=\emptyset$, then we define $\mathcal T_\m H$ to be a single node labeled with $\m H$.
-When $\m H$ is non-trivial, we create a node labeled $\m H$ and make it the parent of all trees $\mathcal T_{\m H_A}$ for all $A\in\rho(\m H)$.
-Since $\m C$ is closed under the operation of removing edges and removing vertices from edges and since the number of vertices can only decrease when the transformation from $\m H$ to $\m H_A$ occurs, the inductive definition is valid.
+Using $\rho$, we can construct a rooted labeled tree $\mathcal T_\m H$ for all hypergraphs $\m H$ in $\m C$.
+When $\m H$ is trivial, then $\mathcal T_\m H$ is a single node labeled with $\m H$.
+When $\m H$ is non-trivial, we create a node labeled with $\m H$ and make it the parent of the root of all the trees $\mathcal T_{\m H_A}$, for $A\in\rho(\m H)$.
+Note that this construction is possible because $\m C$ is closed under the operation of removing edges and removing vertices from edges, and the number of vertices can only decrease when the transformation from $\m H$ to $\m H_A$ occurs.
+Such a rooted tree corresponding to our toy example is presented in Figure~\ref{fig:bigTree}.
+One can check that all the conditions above are respected.

-\begin{proposition} Let $\rho$ be a descendant function for a class closed by removing edges and removing vertices from edges.
-Then for all hypergraphs $\m H$ in such a class, the number of minimal transversals is bounded above by the number of leaves of $\mathcal T_\m H$. \end{proposition} \begin{proof} When $\m H=\emptyset$, then it has only one transversal, the empty set.
+\begin{proposition} Let $\rho$ be a descendant function for a hypergraph class closed under removing edges and removing vertices from edges.
+Then for all hypergraphs $\m H$ in such a class, the number of minimal transversals is bounded above by the number of leaves of $\mathcal T_\m H$. \end{proposition} \begin{proof} If $\m H$ is trivial, then it has only one transversal, the empty set.
 If the empty set is an edge of $\m H$, then $\m H$ has no transversals.
-In both cases, the assertion follows directly from the definition of the tree.
-Let us assume now that $\m H$ is non-trivial, and that the assertion is true for all hypergraphs with fewer vertices than $\m H$.
+In both cases, the proposition follows directly from the definition of the tree.
+Let us assume now that $\m H$ is non-trivial, and that the proposition is true for all hypergraphs with fewer vertices than $\m H$.

-As $\m H$ is non-trivial, $\rho$ is well defined for $\m H$ and gives a complete family of conditions.
+As $\m H$ is non-trivial, $\rho$ is well defined for $\m H$ and $\rho(\m H)$ is a complete family of conditions.
 Let $X$ be a minimal transversal of $\m H$.
 Then $X$ satisfies at least one condition $A$ in $\rho(\m H)$.
-From Lemma~\ref{lemma:proc}, we know that there is a minimal transversal $Y$ of $\m H_A$ such that $Y\cup A^+=X$.
+From Lemma~\ref{lemma:proc}, we know that there is a minimal transversal $Y$ of $\m H_A$ such that $Y= X\setminus A^+$.
 Then the number of minimal transversals of $\m H$ is at most the sum of the number of minimal transversals in its children. \end{proof}

-We now want to bound the number of leaves in $\mathcal T_\m H$ for all hypergraphs in $\m C$.
-To that end, we shall use Lemma~\ref{lemma:b1} proved by Kullmann~\cite{DBLP:journals/tcs/Kullmann99}.